 - 4.7.1 Types of Transactions: Identified below are six (6) types of purchases: one-time or single purchases; open-end contracts; professional service contracts; emergency purchases; lease and lease-purchases; and direct purchases. - 4.7.1.1 One-Time/Single Purchase: This method is used to purchase commodities or services that are not considered repetitive.
-State agencies must submit a completed Purchase Requisition (WV-35) to the Purchasing Division and a completed WVFIMS coversheet. - 4.7.1.2 Open-End Contracts: The Purchasing Division issues both statewide contracts and agency open-end contracts.
+State agencies must submit a Requisition to the Purchasing Division. - 4.7.1.2 Open-End Contracts: The Purchasing Division issues both statewide contracts and agency open-end contracts.
 The Purchasing Division, at its discretion or upon request of any state agency, may establish a contract for specific commodities and services required.
 These open-end contracts are convenient for recurrent purchases.
-For agency open-end contracts, the state agency determines its specific needs and submits a Purchase Requisition (WV-35) to the Purchasing Division for competitive bid.
+For agency open-end contracts, the state agency determines its specific needs and submits a Requisition to the Purchasing Division for competitive bid.